IRC 403(b) Tax-Sheltered Annuity Plans – Operate and Maintain a 403(b) Plan

 Update the plan document for recent law changes

-See Update a Plan.
+See Amend or Update a Plan.
 You must amend your plan document periodically to comply with current law.
 The IRS provides resources to help you keep your plan up-to-date, including sample plan language.

 The plan administrator may need to conduct annual testing to determine whether the plan complies with required nondiscrimination provisions for eligibility and benefits.
 This requirement depends on the type of organization sponsoring the plan and/or the type of 403(b) plan.